-XII.
-INTERIM REMOVAL
+XIII.
+EMERGENCY REMOVAL

-At any time after receiving a report of Title IX Sexual Harassment, the Title IX Coordinator may remove a student Respondent from one or more of the University's Education Programs and Activities on an temporary basis if an individualized safety and risk analysis determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Title IX Sexual Harassment justifies removal.
-In the event the Title IX Coordinator imposes an interim removal, the Title IX Coordinator must offer to meet with the Respondent within twenty-four hours and provide the Respondent an opportunity to challenge the interim removal.
+At any time after receiving a report of Title IX Sexual Harassment, the Title IX Coordinator may remove a student Respondent from one or more of the University's Education Programs and Activities on a temporary basis if an individualized safety and risk analysis determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Title IX Sexual Harassment justifies removal.